univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 --------------------------------------

-The |UCSUCRV| :envvar:`mail/messagesizelimit` can be used to set the maximum size in bytes for incoming and outgoing e-mails.
+The |UCSUCRV| :envvar:`mail/messagesizelimit` can be used to set the maximum size in bytes for incoming and outgoing emails.
 Postfix must be restarted after modifying the setting.
 The preset maximum size is ``10240000`` bytes.
 If the value is configured to ``0`` the limit is effectively removed.
-Please note that e-mail attachments are enlarged by approximately a third due to the *base64* encoding.
+Please note that email attachments are enlarged by approximately a third due to the *base64* encoding.

 .. _mail-serverconfig-archivefolder: